FelixOnline/v2/content/articles/2013-1-18-faitheism-the-importance-of-dialogue.md

  - /comment/3135/faitheism-the-importance-of-dialogue
 imported: true
 comments:
+ - value: >
- - I like to call myself a Christian Atheist in the sense of admiring Christs teachings rather than the practices and wealth of The Church etc
+     I like to call myself a 'Christian Atheist' in the sense of admiring Christ's teachings rather than the practices (and wealth) of 'The Church' etc...

 # Article Taxonomies
 categories: